earnx-stake/MoonBot/README.md

 4. What happens if my collator was kicked out of the active pool set just for a couple of rounds?
 Resp: To deal with this situation, you have to set an `/alarmRewards` to your address.
 When the first collator go out of the active pool, you will receive a notification.
 So you can execute a revoke without lose time.
 Two rounds after that, your collator come back to the active pool set.
 So you will receive another notification warning that you begin receiving rewards again.
 In this case, you can decide to cancel the revocation.

-5. What happens if I staked in two collator and both were kicked out from the active pool set?
+5. What happens if I staked GLMR in two collators and both were kicked out from the active pool set?
 Resp: You set an `/alarmRewards` and whenever you stop receiving rewards regardless of the collator you will receive a notification.
 And when both collators come back to the active set you will receive a notification that you begin receiving rewards again.